csswizardry/inuit.css/_posts/2012-12-10-building-grid-systems-with-inuit-css.md

 ## No columns

-As above, inuit.css’ grid system doesn’t work on the concept of columns, but on the concept of proportions.
+As above, inuitcss’ grid system doesn’t work on the concept of columns, but on the concept of proportions.
 In this age of responsive design, fluidity and device uncertainty, it makes little sense to build grid systems to finite and absolute numbers like ‘twelve columns’.
 It is much friendlier and more sensible to think of fluid grids in terms of fractions; one half, two thirds, five eighths and so on.

-As such, inuit.css’ `_widths.scss` is full of classes like these, making it really nice and easy to rapidly build grid systems by thinking in human-format terms.
-It also allows for nesting; `.span-6` might be `width:50%` in a twelve column grid system, but if you were to put that `.span-6` in a `.span-10` you wouldn’t get quite what you expect. <strong>inuit.css’ grids are friendly and nestable!</strong>
+As such, inuitcss’ `_widths.scss` is full of classes like these, making it really nice and easy to rapidly build grid systems by thinking in human-format terms.
+It also allows for nesting; `.span-6` might be `width:50%` in a twelve column grid system, but if you were to put that `.span-6` in a `.span-10` you wouldn’t get quite what you expect. <strong>inuitcss’ grids are friendly and nestable!</strong>

 ## How it works

-Using inuit.css’ grid system is super simple stuff!
+Using inuitcss’ grid system is super simple stuff!
 Each set of grids comprises of a wrapper to place the grid items in, and then the grid items themselves.
 The syntax looks a little like this: